hoangduytran/blender-manual/manual/physics/soft_body/forces/interior.rst

           High bending stiffness (10).

 Without any *Bending Stiffness*, the faces can rotate freely as though their edges were hinges.
-Enabling *Stiffness* to add diagional springs would not change this (just as triangulating doesn't).
+Enabling *Stiffness* to add diagonal springs would not change this (just as triangulating doesn't).

 With a high *Bending Stiffness*, however, the edges resist this rotation, and the planes act more like planks than towels.